raya-mez/JC-ABM-2.0/README.md

 - explore the different characteristics and parameters of the model;
 - improve the model to account for the entire progression of JC, not only the first transition (from preverbal to discontinuous negation).

+Although it did not succeed at providing a full computational account of JC, it presents important insights for its formalization.

 # Requirements
 ```bash
 pip install numpy pandas matplotlib seaborn